coreman14/ST-Character-Pack-HTML/README.md

 If you are trimming images, do not stop the program.
 Doing so can corrupt your images.

-If you characters feature any transparency, do not use the trim image function.
+If your characters feature any transparency, do not use the trim image function.
 PIL does not play well with transparency.

 There are some files that pillow does not like read.
 When this happens, it should output the full path to the file